titilda/appunti/Quantum Physics/index.md

 # Spin

 The Pauli exclusion principle states that no more that on electron can occupy the same energy state.
-We will see a more formal introduction to this principle later.
-TODO link
+We will see a more formal introduction to this principle [later](#pauli-exclusion-principle).

 The lowest evergy state so far is $(n, l, m) = (1, 0, 0)$ except that, experimentally, two electrons can stay here.
 There must be another quantum number that can be used to differentiate between those two electrons.
 We shall call this new number **spin**.